SIPEC-Animal-Data-Analysis/SIPEC/README.md

 #### Step 1: Install Cuda 11.0.3

-Download and install Cuda 11.
-We have tested the setup with cuda 11.0.3.
+Download and install Cuda 11.0.3 (We have tested the setup with this cuda version).

 After the installation is finised run `nvcc --version` to check the installed cuda version.